New to the recycling drive, Expatica’s blogger admires Belgium’s environmentalism in the face of her less-than-green American past.

 Confession: when we lived in the US, I was not much of a recycler.
 Sure I supported recycling in theory, but US culture doesn’t make recycling easy.

-In my community, trash was picked up from our driveway twice a week, but there wasn’t any home pickup of recyclables.
+In my community, trash was picked up from our driveway twice a week.
+There wasn’t any home pickup of recyclables, though.
 If you chose to recycle, you had to drive your stuff to the community landfill which was 10 miles away.

 No mandatory recycling

-Once at the landfill, you couldn’t park your car in one spot and unload all your recyclables into the appropriate bins.
-No, the paper bins were at one end of the parking lot, the colored glass and clear glass bins were somewhere else, plastics had their own area, the cans were across the way and none of this was marked by visible signs.
+Once at the landfill, you couldn’t park your car in one spot and unload all your recyclables.
+The paper bins were at one end of the parking lot, the colored glass and clear glass bins were somewhere else, plastics had their own area, the cans were across the way and none of this was marked by visible signs.

-Because it was such a hassle and not close by, we’d procrastinate on dealing with our recyclables until the garage looked like a dump.
+Because it was such a hassle, we’d procrastinate on our recyclables until the garage looked like a dump.
 Then in a fit of frustration, I’d often end up bagging everything up and dragging it to the curb as trash just to get it out of my house.

-Recycling wasn’t mandatory where I lived and because I’d worked in the environmental consulting business early in my career, I knew that just because you put something in a recycling bin in the US, that didn’t guarantee it would be recycled.
+Recycling wasn’t mandatory where I lived.
+Because I’d worked in the environmental consulting business early in my career, I knew that just because you put something in a recycling bin in the US, that didn’t guarantee it would be recycled.

 Supply and demand